DrPaulBrewer/single-market-robot-simulator/README.md

      cd ./single-market-robot-simulator
      npm install

-If, instead, you want to use it as a library in another program, simply use `npm i` as usual:
+If, instead, you want to use it as a library in another program from npm, simply use `npm i` as usual:

      npm i single-robot-market-simulator -S

+To use this as a library on the browser with jspm, you should set an override option on install forcing dependency `fs` to `@empty`.
+This is done in the [robot-trading-webapp](http://github.com/DrPaulBrewer/robot-trading-webapp) example app that uses this code as a dependency.

 ##Configuration